dotlang/language/doc/RFE.md

 ? - rename `any` to `anything` and `none` to `nothing`.

 ? - can we make `::` notation simpler and more intuitive like go, but expressive?
+`::` is doing multiple things. in `if ( x :: int)` its a bool operator for type checking. in `x :: { y:int -> ...}` it is a case statement.
+But these two definitions are compatible.

+? - loop can accept expression and will output an array:
+`var x: int[] = loop(10)` same as `[0..9]`
+maybe we can even remove 1..10 notation. we can extend loop like `loop(2,20)` means 2 to 19.

+? - provide shortcut for tuple:
+`x,y = func1()` will assign x and y output of func1.
+`return 1,2` will return a tuple of two values.
+`return (x=1, y=2)` same as above with name. maybe we should write: `x,y = @func1()` so we are expanding a tuple.
+`(x,y) = func1()` does not have a meaning. what is the left side?
+`@` is inverse of `()`.

+? - can we simplify function by saying its input is a tuple?
+If so, we should permit sending subtypes to the function which makes things confusing.
+Also we should permit optional values which makes method dispatch difficult.

+? - if we use function name as a variable it will be confusing.
+`func f(x:int)->`
+`var t: func(int) = f`
+Maybe we should add a notation.
+The only advantage is prevent confusion.
+When I see `t=u` and t is lambda, then is `u` another lambda or it is a function name?
+`t=&u` this is more intuitive. but is used for continutation.
+`t=^f` to denote pointer to a function.

+? - `&` can be used for continuation in one line. for multiple line, create a block.

+? - Returning modified data in output as an alternative for mutability is good but may be bad for performance.
+`x=f(a,b,c,x)`
+`func f(a,b,c,x) {...y=@x..return y}`
+Is it possible that we keep things pure and also give permission to change the value?
+I think, only if we provide lambda.
+Anything else will either be complicated or making things impure.
+Giving lambda gives control to the outside world to control/mock things. idiomatic way: return modified value suppose in real-world we have a function which receives an array of 1000 customers and wants to mark something.

+? - Do we need `where`?
+If we need it, it should be allowed in function definition too. maybe we can extend where to allow modification through lambda.
+Then we can use it for mutable function input.
+But first lets solve the method dispatch issue:
+`func f(x: int where {$>12})...`
+`var g:int = 12`
+can we call `f(g)`?
+Let's remove `where` it makes things simpler.
+And prevents future exceptions. what if inline lambda can change local variables.
+It cannot be shared between two threads because it is online.
+BUT this will be a big exception.
+But even haskell has mutable arrays.
+What if we employ a concept similar to monad?
+The function returns an action (lambda?) which will change the array.
+The caller will execute this action and it's local variable will be updated. why not let the developer decide if something should be immutable or not? everything being immutable is some kind of exception too!
+Of course default is immutable for everything but function input can be mutable too.
+But we should not go too far (an immutable array of mutable int, an immutable hash with mutable values, ...)
+Now that function does not accept a tuple, we can have a special definition for function signature.
+There we can denote if an input argument is mutable or not.
+This definitely does not change anything about type or ...
+We are not defining a NEW type.
+We use same types.
+The only requirement: function should clearly indicate mutable input.
+Sender should indicate argument which is being sent as mutable -> this will make code readable.
+If I see `process(x,y,z)` I don't know whether any of these 3 arguments will be changed or no. But when there is a notation I know when I read the function.
+C# has `ref` or `out` keyword.
+This is good because does not imply change in the type.
+`func process(x: int, ref y: int)`
+`process(t, ref u)`
+Good but it is a bit long!
+We can replace it with a notation like `%` but I think `ref` is more descriptive (and intuitive at least for c# developers) The good thing is that its not possible to use ref when declaring a tuple or any other place.
+And a function can call another func with ref input either if argument is local or its a ref too.

+? - if we have `func process(ref x: int)` can we also have `func process(x:int)`?
+I think we can have (gen).
+But it would make code complicated but still readable.
+Because when the call is made, we make clear which version we want to call.